openvinotoolkit/training_extensions/tensorflow_toolkit/ssd_mobilenet_fpn_602/README.md

 # SSD MobileNet FPN 602

-This training extension is designed to run SSD MobileNet with FPN on Intel&reg; devices which cannot place the original 640-size model.
-By resizing and fine-tuning the network, the model is consistent with OpenVINO™  running on various Intel&reg;
-devices as well as achieves decent accuracy close to the original 640-size model.
+This training extension is designed to run SSD MobileNet with FPN on Intel® devices which cannot place the original 640-size model.
+By resizing and fine-tuning the network, the model is consistent with OpenVINO™ running on various Intel® devices as well as achieves decent accuracy close to the original 640-size model.
 See the accuracy table below.

 | Model Name     | Size | AP IOU=0.50:0.95 | AP IOU=0.50 | AR maxDets=100 |